Competition

 Competition Divisions

-Newcomer Jack & Jill Division (non-WSDC)
+WSDC Newcomer Jack & Jill Division

 WSDC Novice Jack & Jill Division